cmk/down-the-wabbit-hole/2-handle-pattern.md

 Note:

 - Haskell design patterns are a blogosphere phenom, so I'll include some links at the end of the talk.
-- The ones you've heard about are probably beautiful and mathematically sound.
-My colleague Greg Phiel is giving a talk on that kind of thing on Saturday that you should check out.
 - However w/ bindings to ML libraries we are dealing with inherently mutable state and FFI code which doesnt behave nicely.
 - In those cases, we need an approach sometimes referred to as the handle pattern or service pattern.